 For many families, the dream of offering their child a Catholic or private school education is limited by the cost of tuition, transportation, uniforms, and supplies.
 In an effort to make a quality education available to all students, the Crimsonbridge Foundation created the Hispanic Education Imperative Fund.
 Comprised of philanthropic dollars, the Fund increases the availability of scholarships for Hispanic students to attend private and parochial schools that are making systemic improvements towards increasing Hispanic enrollment and better serving Hispanic students and their families.
 Since 2015, the Fund has supported nearly 40 students attending Catholic schools in the Greater Washington region each year.

 Since its inception in 2015, the Foundation has collaborated with universities, archdioceses, nonprofits, and philanthropic partners to identify opportunities, develop strategies and implement solutions to support schools, engage families, and help more Hispanic students attend and graduate from Catholic schools.
 To date, the Foundation has supported the National Summit on Hispanic Families and Catholic Education at Boston College, participated in the Hispanic Enrollment Committee of the Archdiocese of Washington, and partnered with the Archdiocese of Washington and the University of Notre Dame’s Latino Enrollment Institute to provide professional development training to staff and leadership of 50 schools, nonprofit partners, and more than 30 pastors from the Greater Washington region.
-In addition, the Foundation launched Bridges for Schools, a new capacity building program for schools to implement strategies learned at the Latino Enrollment Institute.
+In addition, the Foundation launched Bridges for Schools, a capacity building program for schools to implement strategies learned at the Latino Enrollment Institute.

 HISPANIC FAMILIES AND CATHOLIC EDUCATION